 Authorization is the process by which loan applicants grant data aggregators permission to retrieve their account, balance and transaction information from a financial institution.

-Credential-based access (a username and password) is the most widely used method of authorization.
+authorization and Credential-based access (a username and password) is the most widely used method of authorization.
 With this method, the consumer selects their financial institution from a list and supplies the username and password associated with their account.
-The data provisioner then securely presents the credentials through to the financial institution to gain account access.
+The data aggregator then securely presents the credentials to the financial institution to gain account access.

 The potential failure points of this method are many fold.
 Today, nearly eight in ten Americans bank online — but that leaves 20% who do not have online banking access.
 Those who do may not provide the correct username/password combination, or they may provide the right username/password combination but specify the wrong financial institution.

-A newer authorization model called token-based access sidesteps many of the challenges presented by credential-based access.
-Modeled on open standards like OAuth (used by Amazon, Google, Facebook, Microsoft and Twitter), token-based access lets consumers grant provisioners access to their data without sharing their passwords with the data provider.
-With token-based access, control of the consumer experience is transferred to the financial institution for first-party consumer authentication.
-After successful login, the consumer consents to third-party data sharing and control is passed back to the data provisioner.
+A newer authorization model called authorization and token-based access sidesteps many of the challenges presented by credential-based access.
+Modeled on open standards like OAuth (used by Amazon, Google, Facebook, Microsoft and Twitter), token-based access lets consumers grant aggregators access to their financial data without sharing their passwords with the aggregators.
+With token-based access, control of the consumer experience is transferred to the financial institution for first party consumer authentication.
+After successful login, the consumer consents to third-party data sharing and control is passed back to the data aggregator.